Bonds Payable Definition :

 - Bondholders may pursue legal action, and the company’s assets may be liquidated to repay debts.

-- Excessive debt from bonds payable can lead to credit downgrades, increasing borrowing costs.
+Excessive debt can lead to credit downgrades, increasing borrowing costs.

 Conclusion